The Beautiful Game (Acoustic Alchemy album)

-The Beautiful Game was the tenth full-length album by Acoustic Alchemy released in 2000, and marked a turning point in the career of guitarist Greg Carmichael.

-This album was the first without founding member Nick Webb, who had died two years previously due to pancreatic cancer; duties on steel string guitar were now filled by understudy Miles Gilderdale, who remains in the post to this day.
+The Beautiful Game is the tenth full-length album by Acoustic Alchemy.
+It was released on April 6, 2000, and marked a turning point in the career of guitarist Greg Carmichael.
+This album was the first without founding member Nick Webb, who had died two years previously due to pancreatic cancer.
+Duties on steel string guitar were now filled by understudy Miles Gilderdale, who remains in the post to this day.

 The album came as a stark change to fans of the group.
-Glossy production and radically different songwriting brought about a new 21st century sound, completely adverse to the style built up over a decade and a half up until this point.

-Experimentation was certainly a prominent factor in "The Beautiful Game".
+Glossy production and radically different songwriting brought about a new 21st century sound, completely adverse to the style built up over a decade and a half up until this point.Experimentation was certainly a prominent factor in "The Beautiful Game".
 Tracks like "The Last Flamenco" brought drum and bass style synthesised loops, whilst "Kidstuff" employed a repeated sample of a baby giggling.

 One of the band's longer efforts, the album lasts over an hour including two bonus tracks, featuring Greg Carmichael and John Parsons re-recording two of the tracks with a country and western style backing.